Some of the numbers presented in this website may not be the most recent available

 Production of oil peaked in 1999 and Globalshift expects that offshore output will continue to decline with brief reversals as new fields come onstream.

 Similarly gas production peaked in 2000.
-Decline rates are being reduced by the application of marginal technologies and lower tax takes but few new discoveries of any size are being made.
+Decline rates were being reduced by the application of marginal technologies and lower tax takes but few new discoveries of any size are being made and taxes have again risen.

 Although there is little chance of regaining past production levels there are significant opportunities for onshore shale oil and gas.
 However constraints on drilling continue to prevent full evaluation, let alone commercial production of this oil and gas.